 However, to achieve this, newer distributed architectures are occurring where processing may occur within consumer appliances, Small Cells, Mobile Edge Computing nano-data centers, bringing a new telecom carrier managed platform providing newer Cloud-based infrastructure as well as maintaining localized services as needed locally.

 M-CORD (Mobile Central Office Re-architected as a Data Center) promises a new telco-managed architecture (using Mobile Edge Computing) which in turn should deliver multi tenancy and network resource slicing models on-demand where users can share content and network/CPU/GPU resources as needed.

 Implications For Business Leaders

-Mobile carriers will need to continue to expand its partnerships to include technology solution providers within the AR/VR community, beyond the existing network vendor partnerships.
+Mobile carriers will need to continue to expand their partnerships to include technology solution providers within the AR/VR community beyond their existing network vendor partnerships.